-If 2-color print mapping is available for your Fiery server, and is enabled with Fiery Graphic Arts Package, Premium Edition, Spot Colors also allows you to assign spot colors and process colors to the generic colors that are used in a job.
-The 2-color print mapping feature is designed for print shop operators to simulate a two-color press.
-You can print a two-color job to a two-color device by mapping the colors in a job to the colors that are already created on the device.
+Spot colors also allows you to assign spot colors and process colors to the generic colors that are used in a job.
+The 2-Color print mapping feature is designed for print shop operators to simulate a two-color press.
+You can print a two-color job to a two-color printer by mapping the colors in a job to the colors that are already created on the printer.